David Cort

 David Cort (July 5, 1904 – October 11, 1983) was a 20th-century American writer (journalist, columnist, editor, and prose writer), best known as foreign news editor at Life magazine.

 Background

-In 1924, Cort graduated from Columbia University, where he had been editor of The Jester.
+In 1924, Cort graduated from Columbia University, where he had been editor of The Jester and a member of the Philolexian Society.

 Career

 By the late 1920s, Cort had become a contributor to Vanity Fair magazine.

 In 1932, he joined Time magazine as assistant foreign news editor.

 In 1936, he moved to Life as foreign news editor.
 He is best known for his work there in selecting and captioning photographs shot during World War II.

 He also contributed to The Nation magazine and The New York Times Book Review.